Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions: Introduction

 \section{Introduction}

-Relativistic heavy-ion collisions provide a unique environment to cradle various phases of QCD matter.
-The formation of a hot and dense, locally thermalized deconfined phase of colorful partons known as Quark-Gluon Plasma (QGP) is proposed in the very initial moments ($\tau < 1 $ fm) after the collision.
-The color-neutral hadronic medium comes into existence when the strongly interacting quark-gluon plasma (QGP) phase gets exhausted.
-It suggests a phase transition from a deconfined partonic phase to a colorless hadronic medium.
-From experimental data it has been proposed that the QGP phase behaves like a ``perfect fluid"~\cite{Arsene2005,Back2005,Adams2005,Adcox2005} with very low shear viscosity ($\eta$) to entropy density ($s$) ratio close to the AdS/CFT bound of $1/4\pi$~\cite{Kovtun2005}.
-The QGP formed is at a very high temperature which is assumed to evolve based on hydrodynamic models before cooling down to the chemical freeze-out temperature.
-At this temperature, all inelastic collisions stop, and the hydrodynamics of QGP breaks down.
-This temperature is very close to the critical temperature ($T_c$) for phase transition predicted by lattice QCD (LQCD) calculations~\cite{Andronic:2017pug}.
-Based on this description, QGP lifetime can be estimated in ultra-relativistic collisions~\cite{crs1,crs2}.
-Meanwhile, using a similar method to define the hadronic phase lifetime (time elapsed between chemical and kinetic freeze-outs) becomes somewhat deceptive in the absence of a proper kinetic freeze-out temperature.
-In this article, we propose that with the use of hydrodynamics and a proper probe lifetime of the hadronic phase can be estimated.
+Relativistic heavy-ion collisions provide a unique environment that encapsulates various phases of the QCD matter.
+The formation of a hot and dense, locally thermalized deconfined phase of colorful partons known as quark-gluon plasma (QGP) is expected to be formed in the very initial stages (proper time, $\tau < 1 $ fm) following the collision.
+The emergence of a color-neutral hadronic phase ensues when the strongly interacting QGP phase dissipates, indicating a phase transition from a deconfined partonic phase to a colorless hadronic medium.
+Experimental data propose that the QGP phase exhibits behavior akin to those of a ``perfect fluid'' (PF) \cite{Arsene2005, Back2005, Adams2005, Adcox2005}, characterized by exceptionally low shear viscosity ($\eta$) to entropy density ($s$) ratio near the AdS/CFT bound of $1/4\pi$~\cite{Kovtun2005}.
+The QGP, formed at an extremely high initial temperature, is presumed to evolve based on hydrodynamic models before cooling down to the chemical freeze-out temperature.
+At this temperature, all inelastic collisions cease, leading to the breakdown of QGP hydrodynamics.
+Many of these computations are carried out assuming the QGP phase to be both chemically and thermally equilibrated and composed of massless particles.
+The chemical freeze-out temperature closely aligns with the critical temperature ($T_c$) for phase transition predicted by lattice QCD (LQCD) calculations~\cite{Andronic:2017pug}.
+Using this framework, the lifetime of the QGP can be estimated in ultra-relativistic collisions~\cite{crs1,crs2}.
+However, defining the lifetime of the hadronic phase (the duration between chemical and kinetic freeze-outs) becomes somewhat ambiguous without an explicit definition of the kinetic freeze-out temperature or boundary.